IRCM/rna-polymerase-pauses-j/Churchman/README.md

 This folder contains a copy of the code from Churchman et al. on which we made minor modifications in order to allow more parameters to be passed.

+This code is under an unknown license.
+Please ask the authors of the publication before using it.

 Reference
 ---------